No-Cash-7970/duckySigner/docs/decisions/20240927-use-memguard-for-preventing-secret-data-in-memory-being-swapped-to-disk.md

 Chose MemGuard.
 It should be cross-platform because it is written in pure Go.
 Using `mlockall` as an option is killed by the fact that it is a Linux-only command.

 **Confidence:** Medium.
 This is a common problem with the kind of software that is often written Go.
 MemGuard is the best pure Go solution found so far.

+UPDATE (2024-10-17): No problems using Memguard so far with KMD.
+After looking into the code, it appears Memguard does what it says it does.

 ## Pros and Cons of the Options